WHO wants more graphic warnings to cut smoking rates

 "We are pleased that more and more people are being adequately warned about the dangers of tobacco use," said Ala Alwan, a WHO expert on noncommunicable diseases and mental health.
 "At the same time, we can't be satisfied that the majority of countries are doing nothing or not enough."

 More than a billion people worldwide are tobacco smokers and 80 percent of them live in poorer regions.
-Some experts have accused tobacco firms of capitalising on societal changes in poor countries to target new potential smokers, particularly women, and of marketing cigarettes as a symbol of emancipation or greater economic prosperity.
+Some experts have accused tobacco firms of capitalizing on societal changes in poor countries to target new potential smokers, particularly women, and of marketing cigarettes as a symbol of emancipation or greater economic prosperity.

-Up to half of all smokers will eventually die of a tobacco-related disease and the WHO describes tobacco as "one of the biggest public health threats the world has ever faced".
+Up to half of all smokers will eventually die of a tobacco-related disease and the WHO describes tobacco as "one of the biggest public health threats the world has ever faced."

 Smoking causes lung cancer, which is often fatal, and other chronic respiratory diseases.
 It is also a major risk factor for cardiovascular diseases, the world's number one killers.